Holo-Host/holo-hosting-app-gui/README.md

 ## A Tip of the Hat
->Although this project is original work, its foundation was largely based on `react boilerplate`.
+>Although this project is original work, its foundation was based on `react boilerplate`.
 > Visit the repo [here](https://github.com/react-boilerplate/react-boilerplate).

 ---